Identification, Images, & Information

 One pair of antennae

-See Glossary for terminology.
+See Glossary for terminology

 Range

-worldwide and throughout North America (NB: aquatic marine forms conspicuously absent)
+aquatic marine forms conspicuously absent

 Life Cycle

-1-Hemimetabolous insects (e.g., dragonflies, mayflies, true bugs, grasshoppers) undergo gradual, or incomplete, metamorphosis.
+Hemimetabolous insects (e.g., dragonflies, mayflies, true bugs, grasshoppers) undergo gradual, or incomplete, metamorphosis.
 Immature stages (usually called nymphs) go through a series of molts, gradually assuming an adult form.
 Since the wings develop on the outside of the body, these groups are called exopterygotes.
 Some orders have immature stages that are aquatic.
 These possess specialized structures for aquatic life, such as gills, and are called naiads, or larvae.

 Neuroptera - Antlions, Lacewings and Allies